 CS-Direct delivers several new tag families (both XML and JSP versions) that you use to code your elements.
-You use these tag families to identify, extract, and then display assets on your online site.
+The tag families enable you to identify, extract, and then display assets on your online site.

-- For information about coding pages that display assets that use the basic data model, Chapter 21, "Coding Elements for Templates and CSElements." - For information about all of the CS-Direct custom tags, see the CSEE Tag Reference.
+- For information about coding pages that display assets that use the basic data model, see Chapter 23, "Coding Elements for Templates and CSElements." - For information about all of the CS-Direct custom tags, see the Content Server Tag Reference.